public-fta/pfta/MATHS.md

 I have come to understand that my said belief was incorrect.
-Indeed, there are legitimate use cases for those allegedly incorrect constructs (e.g. an OR gate with both probability and rate input to model a backup generator that has a fixed probability of failing to start and a failure rate given it has started).
+Indeed, there are legitimate use cases for those allegedly incorrect constructs (e.g. an OR gate with both probability and rate input for modelling a backup generator that has a fixed probability of failing to start plus a failure rate given it has started).

 This page attempts to give an overview of the mathematics (or rather physics) of Vesely's "Kinetic Tree Theory", which is the general framework